The purpose of these guidelines is to provide information about how we approach systemic issues.

 - receiving other information that may suggest a systemic issue.
 This could include information from consumers, the media or regulators.

-When we identify a systemic issue we will:
+When we identify a potential systemic issue we will:

-- quickly and informally highlight the issue directly with the provider
+- raise the issue directly with the provider

-- start discussions with the provider about the impact of the issue on Complaints or Enquiries, and
+- explain our observations of the impact of the issue on consumers, and

 - ask the provider for a response.

-When we decide that a systemic issue warrants investigation, we will notify the provider in writing and ask for a response in writing.
+When we decide that an issue is likely to be systemic and warrants investigation, we will notify the provider in writing and ask for a response in writing.
 The purpose of the investigation is to assist us to fully understand the systemic issue and any options to resolve it.

 - questions to help us assess the nature of the issue, its causes and the level of consumer detriment